Buddhism, Food, & Economy

-This project examines how Buddhist values and practices are transforming other aspects of footways yet remains entwined in mainstream economy.
-Specifically how transnational Buddhist community’s food ventures are creating much-needed economic opportunity in Atlantic Canada.
+This project examines how Buddhist values and practices are entangled in other aspects of foodways yet remain entwined in mainstream economy.
+Specifically how new transnational Buddhist food ventures (social enterprises) and agricultural endeavours such as organic farming, animal sanctuaries, and food security projects are situated within Atlantic Canada.
+Following global flows and commodity chains my fieldwork was conducted in Prince Edward Island and Taiwan.
 This research is funded by SSHRC, the Religion & Diversity Project and Dalhousie University.

 Culture on the Edge